cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.

-While this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject given the number of times that this has now come up.

-While of course I will simply answer the question of how to go about this, for those who are interested, we will also discuss some interesting Linux arcana, some of the dangers of sharing virtual memory space, and some things you may well not know about D state process internals along the way. :-)
+So while this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject given the number of times that this has now come up.
+I will -- of course -- simply answer the question of how to go about this, but for those who are interested, we will also discuss some interesting Linux arcana, some of the dangers of sharing virtual memory space, and some things you may well not know about D state process internals along the way. :-)

 ## Why would anyone want to test this?